-One of the biggest challenges our team had faced during the development of the project was adjusting the calibration and orientation of camera phone in order to correctly depict pins and its distances.
+One of the biggest challenges our team had faced during the development of the project was adjusting the calibration and orientation of the camera phone in order to correctly depict pins and their distances.
 The challenge is that you need to know where the user is and how the phone is orientated as he walks around.

-Due to imperfections of mapping real-world device motion into a 3D scene coordinate system in ARKit, this procedure needed additional solutions and thorough testing.
-In order to pull this off, we set up the configuration in such manner that ARKit would align the world both with gravity and direction (with regards to True North) which allowed a more accurate definition of the camera's orientation on the application.
+Due to the imperfections of mapping real-world device moves into a 3D scene coordinate system in ARKit, this procedure needed additional solutions and thorough testing.
+In order to pull this off, we set up the configuration in such a manner that ARKit would align the world both with gravity and direction (with regards to True North) which allowed a more accurate definition of the camera's orientation on the application.

 In order to avoid mistakes in the placement of the pins, we have developed an automated calibration solution that extracts pixel coordinates of the pinpoints and uses map coordinates to create correspondence.
 This provides precise placement of the pins on the screen with a realistic depiction of distance.